isc-projects/bind9/doc/notes/notes-9.19.3.rst

 Bug Fixes
 ~~~~~~~~~

-- It was possible for a catalog zone consumer to process a catalog zone
-  member zone when there was a configured pre-existing forward-only
-  forward zone with the same name.
-This has been fixed. :gl:`#2506`

 - An assertion failure caused by a TCP connection closing between a
   connect (or accept) and a read from a socket has been fixed.
   :gl:`#3400`